slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - So what makes organizations productive?
 Making hard decisions. -- scott-belsky (behance creator)
 - elephant list: Productivity happens at two levels: the individual and the collective.
 I’ve talked a lot about what I do on a personal level to be productive, but my other fascination is with collective productivity.
 As companies grow and age, they accumulate organizational debt.Organizational debt is the accumulation of decisions that should have been made but weren't.
 Decisions are hard to make– a simple decision might mean one team gains while another loses.
 Sign-offs by multiple teams may be necessary.
 As a company grows and ages, it becomes even more difficult to make decisions and take meaningful action.The problem is, neglecting to make a decision causes its own set of problems.
 Without a decision, there’s no movement.
 Things stay the same.
 People stop talking about potential opportunities because they don’t feel they can make a change or impact.
 People within the organization start assuming that they're stuck with artificial constraints.In order to combat this lack of decision-making, I’ve taken to calling out the “elephants in the room” -- those things that everyone sees but no one wants to address.
 Identifying and calling out elephants is one of my favorite things to do because once they’re out in the open, we can develop strategies to eliminate them.What’s the biggest item to make a decision on that we’re potentially avoiding or we need leadership’s input on?
 One of my jobs as a manager is to do things only I can do.
 This is a way to make the most use of my time.
 A huge part of my job is calling out these elephants.Every product, every team, and every company has elephants.
 Every startup founder I work with as an advisor and investor carries around elephants, as well.
 I love sussing out what those elephants are and pushing them into the spotlight so everyone else can see it.
 In a large company, you often need to persuade people to take action.
 For example, I often need to convince my colleagues that addressing an elephant is a top priority.If everyone else is being reactive to what comes to them as opposed to being proactive in what matters most to them, then you stand to make an impact if you hold time for thinking.I conduct audits of my time.
 - Try to replace the above phrases with "one option is to..." and change your thinking to complete the thought in a way that makes sense.
 Avoid picking favorite solutions and presenting them as the clear winner or only option.
 It'll get you thinking in terms of pros and cons and how to persuade other people by appealing to their point of view.
 It will make you appear more level-headed and capable of making decisions that are good for the business.
 It'll also remind you of (and force you to fully consider) the frequently hidden option that's often forgotten when presenting a new idea or direction, which is the status quo.
 - Amazon’s “two-pizza teams”: The ultimate divisional organization
 - a great manager is a great facilitator

-I’m a strategist, not a politician.
+- I’m a strategist, not a politician.
 My job sometimes is to say the thing they don’t want to hear.

 > *'Always tell us the bad news promptly.
 Good news can wait' -- Berkshire policy*

-“A chain is only as strong as its weakest link”
+- A chain is only as strong as its weakest link.

-I divide my officers into four groups.
-There are clever, diligent, stupid, and lazy officers.
+- I divide my officers into four groups.
+There are clever, stupid, diligent and lazy officers.
 Usually two characteristics are combined.
 Some are clever and diligent -- their place is the General Staff.
 The next lot are stupid and lazy -- they make up 90 percent of every army and are suited to routine duties.
 Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
 One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief. https://en.wikipedia.org/wiki/Kurt_von_Hammerstein-Equord

-These are questions this manager has homed in on during his decades-long career at a high-tech company.
-Here they are:
-What do you need?
+- These are questions this manager has homed in on during his decades-long career at a high-tech company.
+Here they are: What do you need?
 What’s getting in your way?
 What can I do as your manager to help?

-succeful takers are the most visible people in organizations. reward system. culture is influenced by structure. give to the right person as estruturas funcionam qd ha coesao
+- succeful takers are the most visible people in organizations.
+- reward system. culture is influenced by structure. give to the right person
+- as estruturas funcionam qd ha coesao

-servant leadership -> my responsability is to make my team better. convincing vs inspiring! leadership manager is a dreammaker
+- servant leadership -> my responsability is to make my team better.
+- convincing vs inspiring! leadership
+- manager is a dreammaker

-As Paul Arden, the creative director of Saatchi and Saatchi and a leading thinker on ideation and talent, once recommended, “If you get stuck, draw with a different pen.
+- As Paul Arden, the creative director of Saatchi and Saatchi and a leading thinker on ideation and talent, once recommended, “If you get stuck, draw with a different pen.
 Change your tools; it may free your thinking.”

-> *'Too busy pretending I'm occupied.'*
+- Too busy pretending I'm occupied.
 - boss ask employee to do x. employee resist, boss come back later after thinking about his resistance, maybe you can do something about
 - Custom tailor teams from project to project.
 Same team from same project is not the best option.
 -->